Call of Duty: Black Ops 3 is protected by a DRM that, among other things, protects the integrity of the game’s code at runtime.

 My assumption was that at some point the value must be evaluated and compared against the correct checksum.

 Doing that, the handler triggered quite a few times at different locations.
-One for example was here:
+One was here:

 However, the last two break locations were very interesting.